-One of the main reasons to make your own stock or broth as a base for homemade soups and sauces is to supply hydrophilic colloids to the diet in the form natural gelatin.
+One of the main reasons to make your own stock or broth as a base for homemade soups and sauces is to supply hydrophilic colloids to the diet and obtain the numerous benefits of gelatin to health.

 The hydrophilic nature of the gelatin in homemade meat broths has the unusual property of attracting digestive juices to itself in the same manner as raw foods.

-There is an extensive amount of research on the beneficial effects of gelatin in the diet.
+There is an extensive amount of research on the benefits of gelatin in the diet.
 Gelatin obviously aids digestion by rendering digestive juices more effective by attracting them to itself.
 It also has been found successful in treating digestive disorders such as IBS, colitis, and even Crohn’s disease.

 Even anemia and other blood disorders respond to gelatin in the diet.
-The first known reference to gelatin from 204 AD in Chinese writings describes the use of gelatin as an agent to arrest bleeding or hemorrhage.
+The first known reference to gelatin from 204 AD in Chinese writings describes one of the benefits of gelatin as an agent to arrest bleeding or hemorrhage.